-And under the auspices of the Grantham Centre, innovative solutions to everyday problems are being developed, in collaboration with the people of Zaatari.
-Tony Ryan, the Director of the Centre, has been working with Helen Storey from the London College of Fashion, on resource use and repurposing in conflict zones, and on specific questions from the UNHCR about the design and manufacture of all kinds of things that we take for granted, like sanitary ware, make-up and bicycles.
+Innovative solutions to everyday problems are being developed, in collaboration with the people of Za’atari.
+Tony Ryan, the Director of the Centre, has been working with Helen Storey from the London College of Fashion, on resource use and repurposing in conflict zones, and on specific questions from the UNHCR about the design and manufacture of all kinds of things that we take for granted, like sanitary wear, make-up and bicycles.
 Resources are scarce in the camp, where 80,000 people share 6 sq km of space, and nothing is left to waste.

 Make no mistake, the people who end up in these camps face daily struggles that many of us cannot imagine.
 But those I met embodied values that are often forgotten by those of us in more privileged parts of the world: an adaptable approach to solving problems, an aversion to waste, a sense of community.
-As hard as we must fight to live in a world where no one is forced to feel their home, there is much we can learn from Syria’s refugees.
+As hard as we must fight to live in a world where no one is forced to flee their home, there is much we can learn from Syria’s refugees.

 Tony Ryan, Director of the Grantham Centre for Sustainable Futures, University of Sheffield.

 Playing today: Nigeria, Brazil, Serbia, Switzerland, Costa Rica, Iceland